Key Takeaways: Grammar Checker Essentials

 Time pressure makes everything worse.
 When you're rushing to finish an email or report, your working memory gets overloaded.
 You're thinking about what to say next while simultaneously trying to structure your current sentence properly.
 Something's gotta give, and usually it's the grammar that suffers.
 I've watched senior executives send emails with embarrassing typos simply because they were juggling five tasks at once.

-Another factor is language evolution - grammar rules aren't as fixed as we think they are.
-What was considered wrong 20 years ago might be acceptable now, and vice versa.
-This creates confusion about what's actually correct.
+Another factor is language evolution — grammar rules aren't as fixed as we think they are.
+What was considered wrong 20 years ago might be perfectly acceptable now, and vice versa.
 Should you use "they" as a singular pronoun?
-Is starting a sentence with "and" acceptable in professional writing?
-Even grammar experts disagree on some of these points.
+Is starting a sentence with "and" okay in professional writing?
+Even grammar experts disagree on some of these points, and the rules keep shifting.

 Professional writers increasingly rely on AI tools to catch what their brains miss.
-It's not about being lazy - it's about being smart enough to know your limitations.
-The Oxford English Dictionary adds about 1,000 new words every year, and grammar conventions shift alongside language changes.
-Staying on top of everything manually is basically impossible.
+It's not about being lazy — it's about being smart enough to know your limitations.
+The Oxford English Dictionary releases multiple major updates every year, each adding hundreds of new entries and revisions to existing ones.
+Staying on top of every shift in language conventions manually is basically impossible.

 How Grammar Checkers Catch Errors You'll Miss